 Here's a practical and quite short article from Faculty Focus with five sensible opportunities for you to flip a portion of your classroom practice: "Looking for ‘Flippable’ Moments in Your Class" by Barbi Honeycutt (25 Mar 2013).
 Excerpt:

 "[S]ome topics lend themselves more easily to flipped strategies than others, but every lesson plan has the opportunity for at least one 'flippable moment.'
 This is the moment during class when you stop talking at your students and “flip” the work to them instead.
 This is the moment when you allow your students to struggle, ask questions, solve problems, and do the 'heavy lifting' required to learn the material."
 (Read more....)

-AFYE has purchased some copies of next year's Freshman Common Reading, Garbology by Edward Humes, for CSUN faculty and staff.
-You may request your free copy, on the condition that you agree to speak to at least one new 2013-2014 CSUN freshman about the book this coming fall.
+The 2013-2014 Freshman Common Reading is Garbology by Edward Humes.
+If you received a free copy, don't forget that you have agreed to speak to at least one new 2013-2014 CSUN freshman about the book this coming fall.

 On a possibly related note, there will soon be a documentary about the "Landfill Harmonic": musicians who make musical instruments out of trash in Paraguay: see http://www.treehugger.com/culture/orchestra-paraguay-makes-beautiful-music-trash.html and also http://wosu.org/2012/classical101/paraguays-recycled-orchestra-turns-trash-into-musical-treasure/.